mattbettcher/rustyPixelGameEngine/readme.md

 # rustyPixelGameEngine
 A port of olcPixelGameEngine to Rust, a tool used in javidx9's YouTube videos and projects.
 I've kept the original license and the link to documentation is straight to the official project.

+# About me
+* Fairly experienced, self-taught, C++ hobbyist programmer.
+* Turned to Rust because -
+  * Error messages usually make sense
+  * Package management is easy
+  * It makes you program in a way that is performance oriented
+  * Its fast
+* Why port to a different language
+  * Why not
+  * I like to understand the algorithms, rewriting them helps
+  * I love C++, but hate the tools

+# Goals
+* Obtain close to feature parity with PGE
+* Beat PGE's speed (I will cheat 😉)
+* Try to stay close to the API style of PGE, but I will stray if it makes sense

 # Differences
 * Many things may not be implemented.
 * I don't use SDL, I use a Rust crate called [minifb](https://github.com/emoon/rust_minifb) to handle the window creation and event code.